 Ilderton said most of the bream will be congregated from 15 to 30 feet deep.

 “A gradual depth transition occurs during November as some bream begin to move into brush at 10- to 20-foot depths,” he said.
 “But by December, the prime bream action is on brush in 20 to 30 feet of water, because huge bream cram into these deeper areas.”

 Ilderton fishes with a tight-line rig, using a No. 4, extra-light wire gold Aberdeen hook with a heavy split-shot a few inches above.
 He loads the hook with a fat cricket and drops it to just above the top of the brush.

-“When we first get on the brush, it may take a short minute for the bream to move out of the brush, but once they do, they’ll usually very aggressive on the bite,” he said.
+“When we first get on the brush, it may take a short minute for the bream to move out of the brush.
+But once they do, they’re usually very aggressive on the bite,” he said.
 “Usually, they’re so aggressive a two-hook rig will work and produce doubles on huge bream.
-When it’s right, you’ll get bit while dropping the rig down, and it often won’t get to the targeted depth.
+When it’s right, you’ll get bit while dropping the rig down.
+And it often won’t get to the targeted depth.
 That’s a ton of fun.”

 These bream will move to other brush piles, and Ilderton said don’t linger long at any one place you set up if you’re not getting plenty of bites.

 “Despite the low water temperatures, the bream bite is typically aggressive,” he said.
 “Watching your graph, you’ll see the bream swarming around the top and edges of the brush when you start catching them.
 The competition for the crickets is fierce, and thus, the opportunity to catch them two at a time.”